Penalty Learning for Optimal Partitioning using Multilayer Perceptron: Conclusion

-\textbf{Reproducible Research Material:} For those interested in replicating our study, all the code and associated materials are available at this link:\\ \href{https://github.com/lamtung16/ML_ChangepointDetection}{github.com/lamtung16/ML\textunderscore ChangepointDetection}.
+For those interested in replicating our study, all the code and associated materials are available at this link: \href{https://github.com/lamtung16/ML_ChangepointDetection}{github.com/lamtung16/ML\textunderscore ChangepointDetection}.
 This commitment to reproducibility ensures transparency and allows others to validate and build upon our findings.